zaqk/SMCAPI/README.md

 ## SMCAPI
 Rest API using Spring and Apache CXF running on embedded Jetty server.
+Postgres is used as the database.
+Create a local postgres database using the sql dump file in the project.
+Make sure you set the DATABASE_URL env variable to the connection url of your local database instance.

 Work in progress.